Happy Holidays – Really!

 Do you dread the holidays?
 Do you feel like jumping into bed and pulling the covers over your head until January?

-The stress of the holidays comes not from shopping, cooking, wrapping, and sending cards.
-It’s caused by our own perfectionism.
+The stress of the holidays comes not only from shopping, cooking, wrapping, and sending cards.
+It’s magnified by our own perfectionism.
 We procrastinate, delay, and then overspend until we miss out on all of the holiday joy.